 Is Euthanasia Condoned in Chapter 765?

-No. Nothing in Chapter 765 should be interpreted to condone, authorize, or approve mercy killing or euthanasia or to permit any deliberate act or omission (failure to act) to end life, other than to allow the natural process of dying.
+No. Nothing in Chapter 765 should be interpreted to condone, authorize, or approve physician-assisted suicide or euthanasia or to permit any deliberate act or omission (failure to act) to end life, other than to allow the natural process of dying.

 What is the Effect of Withholding Life-Sustaining Procedures?